catarinawor/AR-perf-testing/README.md

 To install GitHub on Windows systems, see https://windows.github.com/

 You will need to install a local version of the executable GUI in order to download files to edit.

-Text files may also be editing in Internet version of GitHub directly.
+GitHub help files can be found here: https://help.github.com/